 You hear the term “sucker” a lot when it comes to roses but many people are not really sure what it actually means.
-So with the spring bloom coming on I thought I’d take a moment to talk about them because they tend to bloom only in the spring and that it when it’s easiest to identify them.
+So with the spring bloom coming on I thought I’d take a moment to talk about them because they tend to bloom only in the spring and that is when it’s easiest to identify them.

 First, what is it?

 The rose variety you purchased is budded onto this understock and that is how a budded rose plant is made.
-The spot where the rose you purchased was budded onto the understock is called a “bud union”.
+The spot where the rose you purchased was budded onto the understock is called a “bud union.”
 This is the “knot” just above the roots where the canes grow out of.
-Everything below the bud union is the understock and everything above it is the rose variety you purchased.
+Everything below the bud union is the understock, and everything above it is the rose variety you purchased.

 But Murphy’s Law even applies to roses.

 But the first spring flowering is the perfect time to identify them before they can take over.
-Dr Huey is a small dark red bloom (see photo) and R. multiflora produces sprays of small white, single blooms.
-Also R. multiflora is generally thornless with lighter green foliage.
+Dr. Huey is a small dark red bloom (see photo), and R. multiflora produces sprays of small white, single blooms.
+Also R. multiflora is generally thornless, with lighter green foliage.
 The canes and foliage of Dr. Huey are generally harder to tell apart from the rose variety you purchased.

 I hope this helps you not only identify suckers but also how to get rid of them.
-And by the way, if you have own root roses don’t worry about it.
+And by the way, if you have your own root roses, don’t worry about it.
 They cannot produce a sucker because there is no understock.
 And that is another reason why I prefer them.